fmorenodev/gro-to-grockly/README.md

 TO-DO LIST:

--<s>open github repository</s>
+..* ~~open github repository~~
--incorporate grockly and figure how to translate a line of code into a block (then maybe open grockly and fill the data structures necessary?)
+..* incorporate grockly and figure how to translate a line of code into a block ..* (then maybe open grockly and fill the data structures necessary?)
--how to generate a block in screen?
+..* learn how to generate a block in screen
--use gro to validate gro files
+..* use gro to validate gro files
--incorporate css
+..* incorporate css